Yelp/nrtsearch/docs/queries/span_multi_term_query_wrapper.rst

-Spean Multi Term Query Wrapper
+Spean Multi Term Query
 ==========================

-public class SpanMultiTermQueryWrapper<Q extends MultiTermQuery>
+public class SpanMultiTermQuery<Q extends MultiTermQuery>
 extends SpanQuery
 Wraps any MultiTermQuery as a SpanQuery, so it can be nested within other SpanQuery classes.
 The query is rewritten by default to a SpanOrQuery containing the expanded terms, but this can be customized.